jethornton/flexgui/docs/source/tools.rst

 Coordinate System Touchoff
 --------------------------

-To touch off an axis use a pushbutton and either a double spin box or a line edit to set the touch off value
+To touch off an axis use a QPushButton and QLineEdit to set the touch off value

 .. csv-table:: Touch Off Controls
    :width: 80%